Hecatron-Cad/Tools.3DPrinter.Anycubic.Kossel/Firmware/DuetWifi1/Readme.md

 ## Board Configuration Files

-  * config.g – Primary configuration file, where the core configs are stored.
+  * config.g - Primary configuration file, where the core configs are stored.

   * bed.g - autoleveling for Delta printers.
-  * deployprobe.g - for deploying a probe for Delta printers – Removing this.
+  * deployprobe.g - for deploying a probe for Delta printers ï¿½ Removing this.
   * homedelta.g - homing on a Delta printers.
   * pause.g - for pausing the printer.
   * rResume.g - Resume file.